swiftlang/swift/docs/SIL-Utilities.md

 A set of utilities for analyzing memory accesses.
 It defines the following concepts:
 * `AccessBase`: represents the base address of a memory access.
 * `AccessPath`: a pair of an `AccessBase` and `SmallProjectionPath` with the path describing the specific address (in terms of projections) of the access.
-* `AccessStoragePath`: identifies the reference (or a value which contains a reference) an address originates from.
+* Access storage path (which is of type `ProjectedValue`): identifies the reference - or a value which contains a reference - an address originates from.

 **Uses:** Walk utils
 **Related C++ utilities:** `AccessPath`  and other access utilities.